YinJC/uk-tex-faq/FAQ-extsizes.md

----
-layout: page
-title: Other ''document font'' sizes?
+# Other ''document font'' sizes?
----

 The LaTeX standard classes have a concept of a (base) ''document font'' size; this size is the basis on which other font sizes (those